MerlinofMines/EasyCommands/docs/EasyCommands/operations.md

 Rounds the given number to the nearest integer (half-up)

 Keywords: ```round, rnd```

+### Shuffle
+Shuffles the given list.
+This does not modify the input list but rather returns a shuffled copy of the input list.

+Keywords: ```shuffle, shuffled```

 ### Sin
 Performs the sin operation on the given numeric value